 The Canadian SNA makes use of a number of additional classifications where needed.
 For example, SNA 2008 prescribes classifications of transactions in products, transactions in non-produced assets and distributive transactions.Note 30 These come up repeatedly in the chapters ahead.
-As another example, in the environment satellite accounts, discussed in chapter 10, special geographical classifications for watersheds and ecozones are employed.
+As another example, in the environment satellite accounts, special geographical classifications for watersheds and ecozones are employed.
 These other classification systems are introduced and explained as they arise in the chapters to come.

 3.5 Accounting rules

 Accounting involves the measurement, processing and communication of financial information about the economic activities of an institutional unit.
 Modern accounting practice is central to the smooth functioning of the market economy as it provides vital information to managers, investors, creditors, regulators—and national accounts statisticians.
 The comparability of the accounting information across institutional units is assured by accounting standards (referred to as "Generally Accepted Accounting Principles", or GAAP)Note 31 and the reliability of the information is guaranteed by financial auditing.